Using special purpose credit programs to serve unmet credit needs

 The interagency statement calls attention to these programs as one way to expand access to critical financial services, including mortgage lending.

 Recent research has shown that the average white family has eight times more wealth than the average Black family.
 Research also indicates that Black and Hispanic credit applicants are often denied at higher rates, and minority small business owners are often approved for smaller amounts of financing than their white counterparts.

 A fair and well-regulated financial system serves as a critical engine for growth and economic mobility.
 Creating programs that work to serve disadvantaged individuals and small businesses can provide an important means of addressing unmet needs while strengthening communities.

-Working with our agency partners, we’re committed to exploring incentives that better serve those who have been historically shut out of the mainstream credit markets.
+Working with our agency partners, the CFPB is committed to exploring incentives that better serve those who have been historically shut out of the mainstream credit markets.

 Read the full interagency statement

 Interested stakeholders should contact the CFPB with questions or requests for consultations about SPCPs.
 Below is more information on how specific stakeholders can reach out.

 - Institutions under the CFPB’s supervisory jurisdiction should direct their questions and requests for meetings and consultations about SPCPs to their CFPB supervisory contact.
 Institutions outside the CFPB’s supervisory jurisdiction (like banks with less than $10 billion in assets) should contact their primary bank supervisor.